stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Mario Bros
 Ballon Fight
 Ice Climber
-Excitebike - 'parallax scrolling' isn't on the right scanline Paperboy
+Excitebike - the far background scrolling isn't on the right scanline Paperboy
 Gradius - some enemy sprites are from incorrect table?
 Contra